-When better bandwidth efficiency is required, the standard modulation methods for digital signal transmission are SOQPSK-TG and ARTM CPM.
-These methods offer constant characteristics and is compatible with nonlinear amplifiers with minimal spectral regrowth and minimal degradation of detection efficiency.
-Modulation method SOQPSK-TG requires the use of the differential encoder described in Appendix 2-B. All of these bandwidth-efficient modulation methods require the data to be randomized either with the IRIG randomizer or through encryption.
+When better bandwidth efficiency is required, the standard methods for digital signal transmission are the FQPSK-B and FQPSK-JR, the SOQPSK-TG, and the ARTM CPM.
+Each of these methods offers constant, or nearly constant, envelope characteristics and is compatible with nonlinear amplifiers with minimal spectral regrowth and minimal degradation of detection efficiency.
+The first three methods (FQPSK-B, FQPSK-JR, and SOQPSK-TG) are interoperable and require the use of the differential encoder described in Subsection 2.3.3.1.1.
+Additional information on this differential encoder is contained in Appendix 2-B. All of these bandwidth-efficient modulation methods require the data to be randomized.